railsuser2014/openobject-doc-book-en/source/book/4/4_12_Services/4_12_Services_contract.rst

 	The menu :menuselection:`Project Management --> Analytic Accounts` is only available once you have installed the module ``account_analytic_analysis``.
 	It provides various global financial and operational views of a project manager's projects.

-Select a project and open its analytic entries using the  *Costs to invoice*  button.
+Select a project and open its analytic entries using the :guilabel:`Costs to invoice` button.
 You'll find a list of costs that can be invoiced to the client:

 * time worked,